-- (1) An authorised meter adjuster must - (a) make a written record of each taximeter that he or she seals as soon as practicable after the work is undertaken; and - (b) keep the record for a period of at least 5 years after the record is made.
+- (1) An authorised meter adjuster must - (a) make a written record, in accordance with subregulation (2), of each taximeter that he or she seals as soon as practicable after so sealing the taximeter; and - (b) keep the record for a period of at least 5 years after the record is made.

-- (2) The record to be kept under subregulation (1) is to include - (a) the date on which the taximeter was tested and sealed; and - (b) the registration number of the vehicle in which the taximeter is installed; and - (c) the serial number of the taximeter; and - (d) the previous seal identification, if any; and - (e) the nature of the work undertaken; and - (f) the new seal identification, if any; and - (g) any further information that the Commission, by notice in writing, requires. - (3) The Commission, by notice in writing, may require an authorised meter adjuster to supply the Commission, within a specified period, with any information that is contained in a record that is required to be kept under subregulation (1). - (4) An authorised meter adjuster must comply with a written notice under subregulation (3) within the specified period.
+- (2) The Commission - (a) may determine - (i) the details and form of the record required to be kept under subregulation (1)(a) in relation to the sealing of a taximeter; and - (ii) the manner in which such a record is to be kept under that subregulation; and - (b) must ensure that each determination made under paragraph (a) is published in a manner that is freely accessible to an authorised meter adjuster and remains so published while it is in force. - (3) The Commission, by notice in writing, may require an authorised meter adjuster to supply the Commission, within a specified period, with any information that is contained in a record that is required to be kept under subregulation (1). - (4) An authorised meter adjuster must comply with a written notice under subregulation (3) within the specified period.